 - Projects servicing a third-party producer are not eligible; the work must remain in the artistic control of the artist.

 - Proposals that are strictly research or pre-production without any actual production component are not eligible.

 - Only production and experimentation that takes place at TAIS Studios is eligible for support as part of this program (access to the studios will be available 24 hours a day, 7 days a week, throughout the residency period).

-- In order to be eligible, the selected artist(s) must sign a contract with TAIS and must agree to report on their project expenses.
+- In order to be eligible, the selected artist(s) must sign a contract with TAIS and must agree to report on their project expenses and progress.